HouseElves/kanji_time_public/docs/source/README.rst

 Kanji Time is also a powerful launching platform for plug-in database-to-PDF report execution.

-Today Kanji Time generates Japanese language learning aids... with future-forward design and plug-in reporting, tomorrow's possibilities for Kanji Time are limitless!.
+Today Kanji Time generates Japanese language learning aids... with future-forward design and plug-in reporting, tomorrow's possibilities for Kanji Time are limitless!

 What sets Kanji Time apart?